 IT plays an essential role not only in project management, but also in the management of a company (regardless of its size).
-The modern role of the CIO (Chief Information Officer) attempts to do justice to this fact by having a C-level manager specifically responsible for IT matters - at the highest level.
-This includes ongoing projects, process models, quality assurance, IT strategy, employees who work in the IT environment, budgets, change management, infrastructure, security and data protection - in other words, a "huge bouquet" of topics.
+The modern role of the CIO (Chief Information Officer) attempts to do justice to this situation by having a C-level manager specifically responsible for IT matters – at the highest level.
+This includes ongoing projects, process models, quality assurance, IT strategy, employees who work in the IT environment, budgets, change management, infrastructure, security and data protection – in other words, a “huge bouquet” of topics.

 Process models

 In contrast to software engineering, process models for IT management also describe those aspects that are not directly related to the creation of software.
-Typical areas in which process models are required are: Documentation, quality assurance, IT operations, employee qualification, strategy development.
+Typical areas in which process models are required are: Documentation, quality assurance, IT operations, employee training, strategy development.
 Choosing a model that suits the company or project lays the foundation for successful IT and enables CIOs to manage resources, budgets and deadlines.
-Without suitable process models, the planning (and rescheduling) of budgets, resources and deadlines takes on dimensions that are no longer manageable and can lead to project postponements, budget overruns or resource bottlenecks.
+Without suitable process models, planning (and rescheduling) budgets, resources and deadlines takes on dimensions that are no longer manageable and can lead to project postponements, budget overruns or resource bottlenecks.

 Subject areas